jeromevdl/sample-collaborative-ai-dlc/docs/using-the-platform/git-integration.md

 AIDLC Collaborative integrates with external systems on two independent axes:

-- **Code host** — currently GitHub.
-The repository is cloned into the agent workspace and all code changes flow back as a pull request.
+- **Code host** — GitHub or GitLab.
+The repository is cloned into the agent workspace and all code changes flow back as a pull request (GitHub) or merge request (GitLab).
-- **Issue trackers** — GitHub Issues and Jira Cloud.
+- **Issue trackers** — GitHub Issues, GitLab Issues, and Jira Cloud.
 A sprint can be started from any tracker issue; the issue's title, body, and comments become the sprint's brief for the agent.

 A project can bind to _one_ code host and to _zero or more_ trackers.
 Both are configured per project in **Project Settings**.

+GitHub and GitLab each span both axes: a single connection serves as the code host **and** backs that provider's issue tracker (GitHub Issues / GitLab Issues), so you authenticate once per provider.
+Jira Cloud is a tracker only.

 ## Operator setup (one time per deployment)

 Before users can connect their accounts, an administrator registers OAuth apps with each provider and pastes the credentials into the platform.
-See [Setup → Configure tracker OAuth apps](../getting-started/setup.md#configure-tracker-oauth-apps) for the full walkthrough.
+See [Setup → Configure provider OAuth apps](../getting-started/setup.md#configure-provider-oauth-apps) for the full walkthrough.

 The status of each provider is visible in **Admin → Tracker OAuth Apps**.
 Until a provider shows **Configured**, the corresponding **Connect** button in Project Settings stays disabled with a hint pointing back to the admin panel.

 ## Connecting your account

-Each user connects their own GitHub / Atlassian account once; the connection is reused across every project that needs that tracker.
+Each user connects their own GitHub / GitLab / Atlassian account once; the connection is reused across every project that needs that provider.

-- **GitHub**: from the dashboard, click **Connect GitHub** and approve the OAuth flow.
+- **GitHub**: from the dashboard (or the project-creation flow), click **Connect GitHub** and approve the OAuth flow.
 The button stays disabled if your administrator hasn't configured GitHub OAuth credentials yet.
+- **GitLab**: choose **GitLab** as the provider in the project-creation flow, then click **Connect GitLab** and approve the OAuth flow.
+The button stays disabled until your administrator has configured GitLab OAuth credentials.
+GitLab access tokens are short-lived; the platform refreshes them automatically using the stored refresh token, so you don't need to reconnect periodically.
 - **Jira Cloud**: open **Project Settings → Trackers → Connect Jira Cloud**.
 After the Atlassian consent screen, if your account has access to multiple Atlassian sites you'll be asked to pick one.
 The chosen site is remembered; you can disconnect and reconnect later to change it.

+A connection is scoped to its provider: connecting GitHub does not satisfy a GitLab project (and vice versa).
+Each project uses the connection matching its selected code host.

 ## Selecting a code repository

 1. Click **Create new Project** in the project overview.
+2. Choose the code host — **GitHub** or **GitLab**.
-2. The platform checks for an active GitHub connection and prompts you to connect if one is missing.
+3. The platform checks for an active connection to that provider and prompts you to connect if one is missing.
-3. Pick the repository that should back the project.
+4. Pick the repository (GitHub) or project (GitLab) that should back the collaborative project.

 The repository is cloned into the agent workspace and becomes available to the LLM assistant and agents during inception, construction, and review.